 Focus on the people first.
-Only turn to the tools and data when you are ready, you need to, and you are ready to invest the time required to use the efficiently and correctly.
+Only turn to the tools and data when you are ready, you need to, and can invest the time required to use them efficiently and correctly.

 Solving performance problems may still be difficult at times, but you'll at least be focusing on who and what matters.

-Website performance is both extremeley important for good user experience, but can also very difficult to measure, understand, and optimize.
+Website performance is extremely important for good user experience, but can also be very difficult to measure, understand, and optimize.

 No matter your experience level, we suggest you remember these two things: